 You are required to write recruitment materials for your IRB application if you plan to conduct human subjects research.

 Recruitment is how you inform your potential participants that you are conducting a study and give them an opportunity to indicate their interest in participating.
-Here is a webinar that provides more information:

 You will recruit your participants by creating recruitment materials and distributing them in a way that will reach your intended population.
 Here are some common recruitment methods: